 What I’m currently doing

 I'm currently the Head of Digital Grant Making at the Big Lottery Fund, where I head up a new £15 Million fund that aims to strengthen the social sector through digital.
 For the previous 3 years I was the Strategic Design Director at Doteveryone, where I also lead the digital society strand of work - looking at "how the internet is changing society and strengthening and protecting what matters most".
 I'm also the co-founder of Tech For Good Global, as well as founder of the Civic Shop.

 Internationally, I'm the UK Ambassador for SIX (Social Innovation Exchange), a global network for social and civic innovation.
 In 2015 I was awarded a fellowship by the Personal Democracy Forum and Civic Hall in New York.
 I'm on the Advisory Board for Participatory City, the Good Lab, Atlas of the Future and Collectively (soon to become Vice Impact), and am a mentor for Year Here and Bethnal Green Ventures.
 I'm also a visiting fellow at the Institute of Innovation and Public Purpose at UCL.

 I hold an MSc in Applied Positive Psychology and BA (Hons) 1st class in Design.
-I'm a trained CTI coach and am currently training as a relationship and systems coach with ORSC.
+I'm a trained CTI coach and a certified relationship and systems coach with ORSC.